eva-lam/expenses/README.md

 ## What functionalities are you most proud of?

-There are several options in rolling out the table.
+There are several options in creating the table.
 At the end I have chosen React-table for its scalability and responsive nature.
-I also successfully implemented Redux though I could have gone for an easier option such as React Hook.
+I am most proud of implementing state management using Redux.

-## functionalities
+## Current Functionalities

 - User can list expenses
 - User can add a comment on an expense
 - User can filter on expenses (client side filters)
 - User can add a receipt image on an expense

+## Future Development

+The design of the web page is yet to be polished.
+And the next step I will be focusing on making it visually appealing.

-## Overview
+## Technical Overview

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).